akka/akka-persistence-jdbc/README.md

 available, with some great features, and it works great together with akka-persistence-jdbc.

 # What's new?
+## 2.3.2 (2016-06-12)
+  - This release has a configuration how the the slick database driver get's resolved.
+The following driver names must be used:
+    - `slick.driver.PostgresDriver$`
+    - `slick.driver.MySQLDriver$`
+    - `com.typesafe.slick.driver.oracle.OracleDriver$`
+  - The journal, snapshot and readjournal plugins now all use defaults as stated in the reference.conf, it is not necessary to define properties when using a plugin-id that has not been defined in reference.conf

 ## 2.3.1 (2016-06-10)
   - Async queries should take a max number of elements from the result set according to the `jdbc-read-journal.max-buffer-size` configuration.
 This should result in better memory usage and better IO performance.